Ali-aw/Operating-System/README.md

 Message 2: The authentication server establishes a connection with the GameServer, and then sends the generated ticket to the authenticated user.
 This message respects the following format: Ticket:username:ticket Example: Ticket:Fadi:2398768 Upon receiving this message, the GameServer saves the username and the received ticket

+Message 3: The GameServer replies by the message TicketSaved:username.

+Message 4: The AuthServer sends to the client the authentication response.
+This response should respect the following format:
+     • Ok:ticket (example: Ok:2398768 ) if the username and password matches the ones in his possession.
+     • AuthenticationFailure in the case of an unsuccessful authentication

 # Features
 Easy contact between blood donor and blood recipient through this android application.
 Included: